marcosviniciusjau/blast-mail/README.md

 - 📊 Campaign Builder: Combine email lists and templates to craft personalized campaigns.

-- 📡 Email Tracking: Monitor email opens with a hidden pixel and track link clicks for engagement insights.
+- 📡 Email Tracking: Monitor email opens with a hidden image and track link clicks for engagement insights.

 - 🔒 Security & Performance: Built with Laravel best practices for secure and efficient email delivery.